 Spinal stenosis is common with aging but predicting which individual will develop symptoms is not possible.
 In most cases, the degenerative process can be controlled by changes in lifestyle.

-Patients with spinal stenosis are often first encountered by the nurse practitioner, primary care physician, emergency department physician and internist.
+Patients with spinal stenosis are often first encountered by the nurse practitioner, primary care physician, emergency department physician, and internist.
 If the patients are asymptomatic, there is usually no treatment necessary.
-Patients with pain should be encouraged to participate in an exercise program, discontinue smoking and maintain a healthy weight.
+Patients with pain should be encouraged to participate in an exercise program, discontinue smoking, and maintain a healthy weight.
 The few patients with nerve compression should be referred to an orthopedic or neurosurgeon.
-However, the primary care providers should educate the patient on potential complications of surgery, which can be disabling.
-For those who maintain a sedentary lifestyle, the quality of life is poor.
+However, the primary care providers should educate the patient on potential complications of the surgery, which can be disabling.
+It is essential to take an interprofessional team including a team of physicians (physical medicine and rehabilitation, pain management, orthopedist, and/or neurosurgeons), physical therapists, occupational therapist, social workers, and case managers who can work together to coordinate mobilization with outpatient therapy and aggressive multifaceted rehabilitation so we can improve a patient's functional status.
+Typically there is a long and difficult recovery ahead for patients with spinal stenosis, but with a coordinated effort between the various medical disciplines and departments, the best outcomes for patients can be achieved.
 (Level V)

 |||Tang C,Moser FG,Reveille J,Bruckel J,Weisman MH, A Review of Cauda Equina Syndrome in Ankylosing Spondylitis: Challenges in Diagnosis, Management, and Pathogenesis.
 The Journal of rheumatology.
 2019 Apr 1; [PubMed PMID: 30936280]|